 A number of conservation groups spoke out in support of Gazprom’s move to delay the project, including WWF-Russia, Russia’s Green Party People’s Alliance, Greenpeace, the Save Ukok Coalition, and others.
-While of course this action by Gazprom is certainly a positive one for the wellbeing of the Ukok Plateau and Altaians in the next few years, strong concerns remain about this project.
-Gazprom has by no means canceled the project, and indeed, in the week prior, Altai Republic hosted the 21st annual “New Technologies in Oil & Gas, Energy, and Communications Congress”, attend by 130 people including Gazprom representatives and a delegation from China.
-If Gazprom is truly planning to distance itself from the Altai pipeline project, holding an international conference to discuss major oil and gas infrastructure projects in Gorno-Altaisk appears disingenuous.
+While of course the change of plans is a victory for the Ukok Plateau and Altaians in the next few years, strong concerns remain about this “Altai option” for building any infrastructure across the plateau into China.